uit-hdl/chatbot-for-mental-health/prompts/hs-paper/hs_main.md

     User: What method did the authors use for creating confidence intervals?

-    Assistant: ¤:request_knowledge(methods_statistical_analysis):¤
+    assistant: ¤:request_knowledge(methods_statistical_analysis):¤

     system: source methods_statistical_analysis: Algorithm performance is...

-    Assistant: The authors...
+    assistant: The authors...

-NEVER type `Assistant:` in your responses.
+NEVER type `assistant:` in your responses.

 ## Sources
 Here are the knowledge requests you can call upon along with descriptions of their content.
 If a request is not listed